cstorey/blogue/posts/2017-09-30-quick-tour-llvm-sanitizer-coverage.md

 10475:       e8 56 68 0e 00          callq  f6cd0 <__sanitizer_cov>
 ```

-Granted, I'm not great at reading assembly, but this looks to lookup the current program counter^[i.e.: the instruction that was running at the time], massages it a little to create a guard address, and passes that as the first argument to the [`__sanitizer_cov` function](https://github.com/llvm-project/llvm-project-20170507/blob/c0c70fd0d42d0344aa7c45c8edd2a823745275b0/compiler-rt/lib/sanitizer_common/sanitizer_coverage_libcdep.cc#L935-L938).
+Granted, I'm not great at reading assembly, but this looks to lookup the current program counter^[I.E.: The instruction that was running at the time], massages it a little to create a guard address, and passes that as the first argument to the [`__sanitizer_cov` function](https://github.com/llvm-project/llvm-project-20170507/blob/c0c70fd0d42d0344aa7c45c8edd2a823745275b0/compiler-rt/lib/sanitizer_common/sanitizer_coverage_libcdep.cc#L935-L938).

 This looks up the caller's current program counter, then passes that into [`CoverageData::Add`](https://github.com/llvm-project/llvm-project-20170507/blob/c0c70fd0d42d0344aa7c45c8edd2a823745275b0/compiler-rt/lib/sanitizer_common/sanitizer_coverage_libcdep.cc#L407-L422), which checks uses the guard to check if that point has already been recorded.
 If not, it'll record the program counter for later storage.